-Temporary Accommodation Location Requirement Proposal Variation Policy No. 7.4.5 - Temporary Accommodation Clause 2.5 Serviced Apartments The serviced apartments shall include within the entrance, foyer or lobby a reception desk which shall be attended by staff at all times when apartment check-ins and check-out can occur.
-No reception desk is provided at the subject property.
-The applicant proposes to provide a reception desk at a nearby serviced apartments that are managed by the same operator.
-No onsite reception desk.
-Reception located at No. 6 Antonas Road, Northbridge.
+Temporary Accommodation Location Requirement Variation Policy No. 7.4.5 - Temporary Accommodation Clause 2.5 Serviced Apartments The serviced apartments shall include within the entrance, foyer or lobby a reception desk which shall be attended by staff at all times when apartment check-ins and check-out can occur. property.
+The applicant proposes to provide a desk.
+Reception located